What personal information do we hold?

 The OPCC takes the security of personal information very seriously.

 We use a variety of security measures, including encryption and access controls.
-This helps to protect the security, integrity and availability of information.
+This helps us to protect the security, integrity and availability of information.

-We work hard to maintain physical, electronic and procedural safeguards to protect your information in line with the Act.
+The OPCC works hard to maintain physical, electronic and procedural safeguards to protect your information in line with the Act.

 How long will you keep my personal information?